Canadian-Geospatial-Platform/geoview-plugin-czs/README.md

 # geoview-plugins-demo

-*Alex: This project is now obsolete and being replaced by {I'll post the link here when I get the repo setup}.*
+*Alex: This project is now obsolete and being replaced by https://github.com/federal-geospatial-platform/geoview_core_czs*

 This project is an example demo that shows how you can use the viewer from an external package